On Singularity Formation of a 3D Model for Incompressible Navier-Stokes Equations: Introduction

-In a recent paper by Hou and Lei \cite{HouLei09a}, the authors investigated the stabilizing effect of convection by constructing a new 3D model for axisymmetric 3D incompressible Navier-Stokes equations with swirl.
-Specifically, their 3D model is given below.
+In a recent paper by Hou and Lei \cite{HouLei09a}, the authors investigated the effect of convection by constructing a new 3D model for axisymmetric 3D incompressible Navier-Stokes equations with swirl.
+Specifically, their 3D model is given below:

 Note that \myref{model-u1}-\myref{model-psi1} is already a closed system.
 The only difference between this 3D model and the reformulated Navier-Stokes equations is that the convection term is neglected in the model.
 If one adds the convection term back to the left hand side of \myref{model-u1} and \myref{model-w1}, one would recover the full Navier-Stokes equations.
-This model preserves almost all the properties of the full 3D Navier-Stokes equations, including the energy identity for strong solutions of the 3D model and the divergence free property of the reconstructed 3D velocity field given by $u^\theta = ru_1$, $ u^r = - \partial_z(r\psi_1)$, $u^z = \frac{1}{r}\partial_r(r^2\psi_1)$.
+This model preserves almost all the properties of the full 3D Navier-Stokes equations, including the energy identity for smooth solutions of the 3D model and the divergence free property of the reconstructed 3D velocity field given by $u^\theta = ru_1$, $ u^r = - \partial_z(r\psi_1)$, $u^z = \frac{1}{r}\partial_r(r^2\psi_1)$.
 Moreover, they proved the corresponding non-blowup criterion of Beale-Kato-Majda type \cite{BKM84} as well as a non-blowup criterion of Prodi-Serrin type \cite{Prodi,Serrin} for the model.
 In a subsequent paper, they proved a new partial regularity result for the model \cite{HouLei09b} which is an analogue of the Caffarelli-Kohn-Nirenberg theory \cite{CKN82} for the full Navier-Stokes equations.

-Despite the striking similarity at the theoretical level between the 3D model and the Navier-Stokes equations, the former has a completely different behavior from the full Navier-Stokes equations.
+Despite the striking similarity at the theoretical level between the 3D model and the Navier-Stokes equations, the former seems to have a very different behavior from the full Navier-Stokes equations.
 In \cite{HouLei09a}, the authors presented numerical evidence which supports that the 3D model may develop a potential finite time singularity.
-They further studied the mechanism that leads to these singular events in the 3D model and how the convection term in the full Navier-Stokes equations destroys such a mechanism (see also \cite{HL06}).
+They further studied the mechanism that leads to these singular events in the 3D model.
+On the other hand, the Navier-Stokes equations with the same initial data seems to have a completely different behavior.